 Interested in joining one or more of the thematic Working Groups as a member or co-chair?
 Please SIGN-UP here.

 Operation of the Working Groups and Case Studies

-The WGs and Case Studies will be composed, on a voluntary basis, of experts from the various OSC initiatives, as well as other experts in the field.
+The WGs and Case Studies will be composed, on a voluntary basis, of experts from the various OSC initiatives as well as other experts in the field.
 It is intended that each WG and Case Study should have 2-4 co-chairs.
 The initial lifespan for the WGs and Case Studies will be two years, after which they may be renewed, redirected or retired according to progress.
 It is felt that the matrix approach (thematic WGs, community-focussed Case Studies) is a useful way of breaking down the problem space and important to have focussed and usable outputs.
 Nevertheless, it is also clearly important to ensure that there are regular opportunities for communication and engagement among the WGs and Case Studies.
-This will be insured by open working practices and regular opportunities for joint activities (see the timeframes below).
+This will be insured by open working practices and regular opportunities for joint activities (as per the timeframes below).